clovertrail/SignalRBroadcastBench/README.md

 The following example first launch 1 client, and then starts the server to broadcast messages to the client.
 The message contains a timestamp, so when the client receives the message, it gets the latency by calculating 'Now - timestamp', and record all messages' latency distribution.

+Press any key on the console to stop the client or server.

 Launch 100 clients:
 dotnet run -- -c "YOUR_CONNECTION_STRING" -h "TEST_HUB" client 1